nuxt/website-v2/content/en/deployments/kinsta.md

 Whenever a deployment is initiated the `npm build` command is run, followed by the `npm start` command.

-This means you, that your `package.json` should look like this:
+This means, that your `package.json` should look like this:

 ```json
 {